EuPathDB/vagrant-workflow-software/README.md

 simulates what Puppet will do, including processing the `MANIFEST.EUPATH` file bundled with the software package.

+*Limitation: You may encounter conflicts if you use `wfpkginstall` to install a newer version of a package that is already installed.
+In such a case you should add the new package to `$active_software` in the `packages.pp` Puppet manifest (and the old version to `$inactive_software`), and then run the `workpuppet` script.*

     wfpkginstall python27-2.7.10

 **Tip:** The `$admin_path/yum-workflow/<os_major_version>/x86_64/`